darkenphp/docs/contents/compile.md

  C[Compiled File]
 </pre>

-To understand how Darken works, we need to understand the concept of compiling.
+To understand how Darken works, you need to understand the concept of compiling.

 ## Namespaced Files

 All components (or pages, which are technically just components) use anonymous classes.
-This allows you to put logic into the class but also directly use it in the template.
+This allows you to put logic into the class and directly use it in the template.

-`Example File: pages/test.php`
+**Example File: `pages/test.php`**

 ```php
 $foo = new class {